Shibi8/Surround_AI_Suqad_2/Major classes and their methods of Surround.md

         def __init__(self, surround_stages=None, module=None):
             self.surround_stages = surround_stages

-The collecions module has some concrete classes that derive from ABCs; these can be further derived.
+The collections module has some concrete classes that derive from ABCs; these can be further derived.
 In addition, the collections.abc submodule has some ABCs that can be used to test whether a class or instance provides a particular interface, for example, is it hashable or a mapping.

 Each abstract base class (ABC) in the collections module provides a common feature (or set of features) with the method functions that are required to implement that feature.
 In some cases, the features build on each other, and a number of method functions are required.